Medicare Part A

 Medicare Part A does cover the entire cost for covered home health care services.
-As mentioned above, if you need DME and it’s ordered by your doctor this is covered by Medicare under the Part B and you will be responsible for the 20% of the Medicare-approved amount.
+As mentioned above, if you need DME and it’s ordered by your doctor this is covered by Medicare under Part B and you will be responsible for 20% of the Medicare-approved amount.

 Home health care must be provided by a Medicare-certified home health agency, and a doctor has to certify that you are home-bound.
 You are “homebound”, according to Medicare, if both of the following are true:

 - Under normal circumstances, you cannot leave home, and do so will require substantial effort.

 - It is medically inadvisable for you to leave home without the help of another person, transportation, or special equipment.

 Skilled nursing facility (SNF) stays will be covered under Medicare Part A after having a qualified hospital inpatient stay for a related illness or injury.
 To qualify for SNF care, the hospital stay is required to be a minimum of three days, beginning the day you are formally admitted to the hospital as an inpatient.
 The day you are discharged will not count towards the minimum three-day requirement.
 The time you spend under observation as an outpatient also will not count towards your qualifying stay.